codership/documentation/galeracluster/source/userguide.rst

 ------------------------------
 .. _`cluster-monitor`:

-There are three approaches to monitoring cluster activity and replication health: directly off the database client, using the notification script for Galera Cluster, through a third-party monitoring application, such as Nagios.
+There are three approaches to monitoring cluster activity and replication health: directly off the database client, using the notification script for Galera Cluster, or through a third-party monitoring application, such as Nagios.

 .. toctree::
    :maxdepth: 2